taylor-philip-mclachlen/proxy-climb/README.md

 #Proxy-climb
-Incremental Reverse Proxy Learning &amp; Documentation: My first project was designed both as a learning experience with HTTP/HTTPS and reverse proxies, while serving as an artifact that documents the process.
+Incremental Reverse Proxy Learning and Documentation: My first project was designed both as a learning experience with HTTP/HTTPS and reverse proxies, while serving as an artifact that documents the process.

 ##Overview
 This is my first project.
 The concept is simple, set up a reverse proxy and use Apache JMeter to test preformace, latency, and throughput underload.